TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Introduction/Index.rst

 A basic site package
 ====================

-To get started you also need a basic
+To get started you need a basic
 `site package <https://docs.typo3.org/permalink/t3coreapi:site-package>`_.

 You can use the `official Site Package Builder <https://get.typo3.org.ddev.site/sitepackage>`_